LoveBug2084/dz80/README.md

 map file format

-any line start starts with ; is ignored and is just a comment
+any line that starts with ; is ignored and is just a comment

 first value encountered in the map file is the base address location within the 64K z80 map for the binary input file any values following the first entry will be addresses to start tracing (disassembling)